 Salt and pepper, or seasoning rub

-Drumsticks can be cooked using the same method and usually take about 10 minutes in total.
-Bone-in thighs or leg quarters can be grilled for 5 minutes on each side to brown them and render out much of their fat, then finished in a 400 F oven for another 8 to 10 minutes.
+Drumsticks can be cooked using the same method and usually take about 10 minutes total.
+Bone-in thighs or leg quarters can be grilled for 5 minutes on each side to brown them and render out much of their fat, then finished in a 400-degree-Fahrenheit oven for another 8 to 10 minutes.